selecto-elixir/selecto_test/README.md

 # selecto Test Project

+This project is a test/development project for Selecto and SelectoComponents modules.

 This project uses git checkouts to [selecto](https://github.com/seeken/selecto) and [selecto_components](https://github.com/seeken/selecto_components) which it expects to find in the vendor subdir.

-This app provides 3 live views:
+This app provides live views:

-- / the component interface to edit / run queries
+- / the component interface
+- /pagila component interface targeted to [pagila database](https://github.com/devrimgunduz/pagila)
 - /aggregates a test view only of aggregates
 - /detail a test detail view